nichoth/state/README.md

 // you need to implement _state
 // if _state is an object, it is deep cloned whenever we instantiate a
 // new FooStore
+// _state can also be a function that returns a new object.
+It will
-var FooStore = Store.extend({
+// be called during construction var FooStore = Store.extend({
     _state: { foo: 'foo' },